Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ``# dnf install firewalld --now``

-Our firewall is installed now and we are ready to configure the needed ports.
-For our Zabbix server we need to allow access to port 10051/tcp this is the port where our Zabbix trapper listens on for incoming data.
+Our firewall is installed now, and we are ready to configure the needed ports.
+For our Zabbix server, we need to allow access to port 10051/tcp this is the port where our Zabbix trapper listens on for incoming data.
 So we need to open this port in our firewall to allow access to our Zabbix trapper.

 ```# firewall-cmd --add-service=Zabbix-server --permanent```